Here is a look at “Windows Shell Experience Host”and the steps to fix High CPU Usage by Windows Shell Experience Host in Windows 11/10.

-Windows Shell Experience Host is pretty much a part of Windows OS and not a virus or a malware program, trying to damage the computer or steal your data.
+Windows Shell Experience Host is a legitimate part of Windows operating system and not a virus or a malware program, trying to damage the computer or steal your data.

-The main task of Windows Shell Experience Host is to handle the graphical elements or the display part of universal apps on your computer.
+The main task of Windows Shell Experience Host is to handle graphical elements or the display part of universal apps on installed on the computer.

 For example, the graphical interfacing of the Start menu, Taskbar, Notification area visuals (clock, calendar, etc) and changing of the desktop background are handled by Windows Shell Experience Host.

-In normal cases, Windows Shell Experience Host should only consume about 5 to 7% of CPU, whenever it is required to handle the graphical elements come into play on your computer and it should quickly settle back to zero.
+In normal cases, Windows Shell Experience Host should only consume about 5 to 7% of CPU, whenever it is required to handle the graphical elements in Apps, after which it should quickly settle back to zero.

-The first step in fixing this problem is to make sure that your computer is updated to the latest version of Windows OS.
+The first step is to make sure that your computer is upto-date with latest version of Windows OS.

-On the next screen, click on Windows Update in the side-menu and then click on Check for updates button in the right pane.
+Click on Start button > Settings Icon > Update & Security.
+On the next screen, click on Windows Update in the left-pane and then click on Check for updates button in the right pane.

-Allow your computer to check for Updates and Install the Updates on your computer (in case they are available).
+Allow the computer to check for Updates and Install the Updates on your computer (in case they are available).

-The most common reason for High CPU Usage by Windows Shell Experience Host in Windows 10 is reported to be slideshow background and many users have reported fixing the problem by switching to solid colour or picture background.
+The most common reason for High CPU Usage by Windows Shell Experience Host is reported to be slideshow background and many users have reported fixing the problem by switching to solid colour or picture background.

-Restart your computer and see if the issue of High CPU Usage by Windows Shell Experience Host is now fixed on your computer.
+Make sure that you Restart the computer and see if the problem of High CPU Usage by Windows Shell Experience Host is fixed on your computer.

 The next solution is to disable the option to automatically change the Background colour on your computer.

-On the Personalization screen, click on Colors in the side-menu and disable the option for Automatically pick an accent color from my background by unticking the option.
+Go to Settings > Personalization > On the next screen, select Colors in the left-pane.
+In the right-pane, uncheck Automatically pick an accent color from my background option.

-Since, Windows Shell Experience Host is also responsible for transparency effects for the Start menu, Taskbar, Action Center and other menus, disabling transparency effects can help in fixing this problem.
+Since, Windows Shell Experience Host is also responsible for transparency effects for the Start menu, Taskbar, Action Center and other menus, disabling transparency effects can help in fixing the problem.

-Click on the Start button > Settings Icon > Personalization.
-On the next screen, click on Colors in the side-menu and turn OFF the option for Transparency effects located under More Options.
+Go to Settings > Personalization.
+On the next screen, click on Colors in the left-pane.
+In the right-pane, move the toggle below Transparency effects to OFF position.

 4. Run SFC Command

-Lastly, you can Run SFC Command to rule out the possibility of High CPU Usage being caused by corrupted or deleted System Files on your computer.
+Lastly, Run SFC Command to rule out the possibility of High CPU Usage being caused by corrupted or deleted System Files on your computer.